“The Happy Wanderer” Review

-Like many of these season two episodes, “The Happy Wanderer” is slight in the grand scheme of things, but it’s damn good nonetheless.
-A lot of the episode’s power simply comes from how funny it is.
+Like many season two episodes, “The Happy Wanderer” is slight in the grand scheme of things, but it’s a damn good installment nonetheless.
+Much of the episode’s power simply comes from how funny it is.
 The Sopranos can often double down as both great drama and great comedy, and that rare skill is on full display here.

 But in terms of comedy, an agitated and angry Tony is the funniest Tony.

-The title refers to the type of person that Tony hates: the happy wanderers, people who walk down the streets without a care in the world.
+The title of the episode refers to the type of person that Tony hates: the happy wanderers who walk down the streets without a care in the world.
 He uses his therapy sessions with Dr. Melfi to blow off some of his long-gestating resentment.
 The results are highly entertaining.

 The passage of time since Tony and Melfi last spoke on good terms has been quite a while (roughly since “Isabella”).
 I guess that’s why this episode’s therapy scenes seem to crackle with so much life.
-Also of note: I like how subtly aggressive Melfi has been in their scenes so far, making sure she takes some good jabs at the guy who forced her to go on the lam.
+Also of note: I like how subtly aggressive Melfi has been in their scenes so far, making sure she stands her ground against the guy who forced her to go on the lam.
 It appears she isn’t taking any shit this time around.

 But still, Dr. Melfi is there to help.
 They also discuss Tony’s current situation with Davey Scatino, a high school friend with a severe gambling addiction.
 Once again, The Sopranos casually slips a new side character into the fold like it’s nothing.

 Davey Scatino, expertly portrayed by Robert Patrick, is the ultimate loser.
-He owns a sporting goods store, and his son is friends with Meadow (the two are slated to sing a duet in an upcoming school concert), but he’s basically Gil from The Simpsons.
+He owns a sporting goods store, his son goes to high school with Meadow (the two are slated to sing a duet in an upcoming school concert), but he’s basically Gil from The Simpsons.

 Davey wants in the game because it’s in his nature as a down-luck gambler.
 Tony rejects him because it’s in his nature as a former high school friend.
 No matter — there are plenty of other ways for Davey to lose money, and he soon finds himself $10,000 in debt to Richie Aprile after playing a “smaller” poker game.
 The bad news is that Richie’s a sick fuck all the time, gambling notwithstanding.

-Nevertheless, Davey still shows up unannounced to the executive game, pleading with Tony to float him five large so he can play.
+Nevertheless, Davey still shows up unannounced to the executive game, pleading with Tony to float him cash so he can play.
 This time, Tony relents — it’s in his nature as a mob boss and a businessman to prey on the weak.

-The games can sometimes last for days, and it is early morning when Tony wakes up to find that Davey is 45 boxes of ziti in the hole.
-To make matters worse, Richie Aprile swings by the hotel, sees Davey at the table and threatens to kill him.
+The games can sometimes last for days, and it is early morning when Tony wakes up to find that Davey is 45 “boxes of ziti” in the hole.
+To make matters worse, Richie Aprile stops in for a visit, sees Davey at the table and threatens to kill him.
 The brief scuffle is enough to scare off Frank Sinatra Jr. and a couple of the other players, thus ending the game.

 Meadow objects to her new “surprise present,” but Tony doesn’t believe he is in the wrong: “A grown man made a wager.
 He lost.
 He made another wager.
 He lost again.
 End of story.”